emberjs/guides/source/localizable/models/customizing-serializers.md

 and relationship names shown in the
 [JSON API spec](http://jsonapi.org/format/).
-The examples in the spec use dash-case for attribute and relationship names, however, the spec does not require attribute or relationship names to follow any specific casing convention.
+The examples in the spec use dash-case for attribute and relationship names.
+However, the spec does not require attribute or relationship names to follow any specific casing convention.
-If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship names from your API are dash-case and automatically transform them to be camelCase when it creates the normalized JSON object.
+If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship names from your API are dash-case and automatically transform them to camelCase when it creates the normalized JSON object.

 Other than these two restrictions, Ember Data's normalized JSON object